 The following table presents the components of own funds requirements under the standardised approach for market risk.
 Only interest rate risk arising from trading book positions (only futures) is of relevance for MünchenerHyp.
 MünchenerHyp currently does not hold any such positions.
 Furthermore, foreign exchange risks due to open foreign exchange positions in the bank book may occur.
-The value of these positions on 31 December 2019 was below the statutory bagatelle limit.
-ANNEX
+The value of these positions on 31 December 2020 was below the statutory bagatelle limit.

-TAB LE 32: EU MR1 - MARKET THE STANDARDISED

-а b
+a b

 RWA Capital requirements

 Outright products

 1 Interest rate risk (general and specific) -

-2 Equity risk (general and specific)
+2 Equity risk (general and specific) -

 3 Foreign exchange risk -

-4 Commodity risk -
+4 Commodity risk

 Options -

-5 Simplified approach -
+5 Simplified approach

-6 Delta-plus method -
+6 Delta-plus method - -

-7 Scenario approach -
+7 Scenario approach

 8 Securitisation (specific risk)

-9 Total -
+9 Total